 I’m not going to lie, that made me quite upset.
 Not because I was losing the tickets, but because I was losing the opportunity to educate myself and deepen my knowledge.

-After pitying myself for a day or two, I grabbed some paint and brushes and starting drawing flowers.
+After pitying myself for a day or two, I grabbed some paint and brushes and started drawing flowers.
 ‘If I can’t see the art created by others, I will be creating something myself,’ I said to myself.

 I am not the most gifted painter, but the quality time spent was a great boost for mental health and I would definitely recommend it for everyone.
 Lookup for some inspiration online and let your creative juice flow!